GallitoGamingPR/go-ahead-and-jump/README.md

    We make sure to set a new layer as the ground layer in Edit->Project Settings->Tags & Layers and set the terrain as the ground layer to detect for our jumping.
     ![Action Map](images/screenshot5.png)
     ![Action Map](images/screenshot7.png)
+10. **GroundPoint and ShootPoint**
+    We then add two empty objects to our player that will detect the ground and the other will be were our projectiles will shoot out of.